Yuvi-raj-P/FPS-Game/README.md

 </p>

-Insominia is an first-person survival shooter which twists your reality every minutes.
-With immersive graphics and post-processing that change every minute, you abilities and disadvantages also change throughout the game.
-This is my one and only project for summer of making and put all my heart and soul for the past 3 months, and I can't wait for yall to try it!!
+Insomnia is a first-person survival shooter that twists your reality every minute.
+With immersive graphics and post-processing effects that constantly shift, your abilities and disadvantages evolve throughout the game — keeping you on edge and forcing you to adapt.

+## ‼️ **Important**
+The version you are playing is a **WebGL build**.
+This project went through multiple iterations of compression and optimization to make it run on browsers.
+Because of this, the WebGL build is not identical to the full PC version's performance, graphics quality, and effects; therefore, it may look completely different compared to playing on hardware directly.
+Please keep this in mind when judging the experience.

+This project is the result of my entire summer of making.
+I’ve spent the past three months pouring my heart and soul into building Insomnia as my one and only project for this whole event.
+Every line of code, every effect, and every design decision has been crafted with passion, and I’m beyond excited for you to experience it!

 <p align="center">
 	<img width="1462" height="810" alt="Screenshot 2025-09-24 at 12 10 36 AM" src="https://github.com/user-attachments/assets/3ab69cf1-054b-4c28-8399-a5aaf510300a" />